Crazy Kathy Griffin Is Getting Sued by Her Neighbor for Invasion of Privacy

 They’re lucky she didn’t cut their heads off.

-The Mergers say she files unsubstantiated complaints against them with police for parties, parking, and so on.
+The Mezgers say she files unsubstantiated complaints against them with police for parties, parking, and so on.

 Mezger says Griffin and her boyfriend Randy Bick illegally recorded his family inside their yard on audio and video.
 They aimed an audio-video surveillance system in their yard at the Mezger backyard and filmed endless hours of friends and family, even the small grandchildren.